Force over Distance: Chapter 28

 //Rush,// he projected as soon as he was out of the room.

-//I’m occupied at the moment, try conversing with yourself for a change.// Rush was with Carter, in the gate room.
-They were shoulder-to-shoulder, flat on their backs against the deck plating, looking up into the inner workings of Destiny’s equivalent of a DHD.
+//I’m occupied at the moment, try conversing with yourself for a change?// Rush was with Carter, in the gate room.
+They were flat on their backs against the deck, looking up into the inner workings of Destiny’s equivalent of a DHD.
 Eli was seated on the floor nearby, cross-legged, with his computer on his lap.

 “—I understand what you mean,” Carter said.
 “My god, that’s phenomenal.
 You can see the evolution toward zero point module technology at play in the system that powers the gate—it’s not all the way there, but they mostly had it.”

 //Rush.
-Seriously.
 We need to talk.
 Right the hell now.
 I can’t believe you didn’t tell me that you were the god damned lynchpin of a god damned war effort.
 You complete maniac.
-No wonder Telford managed to get the IOA so up in arms.
+No wonder Telford has the IOA so up in arms.
 Get out of there.// Young headed toward the gate room at a fast walk. //Right now.//

 The scientist sent him a wave of irritated acknowledgement.

 “I agree,” Rush replied.
-“As you can see, the platform isn’t entirely crystal based—it’s a hybrid technology, bridging the older system based on the use of a Naquadah alloy with the more sophisticated crystal-based control interfaces you see on say, Atlantis.”
+“As y’can see, the platform isn’t entirely crystal based—it’s a hybrid technology, bridging the older system based on a naquadah alloy with the more sophisticated crystal-based control interfaces you see on say, Atlantis.”

 “Aren’t we feeling talkative today?”
 Eli commented.

-“You’re lucky you aren’t cleaning the sediment out of the CO2 scrubbers,” Rush snapped.
+“You’re lucky y’aren’t cleaning the sediment out of the CO2 scrubbers,” Rush snapped.

 //Rush,// Young growled.
 As he passed the mess, he broke into a slow jog.